 ENGEL ENG65 High Performance Cooler

-Here we have what is by far the most expensive cooler on the list, nearly $500.
+Here we have what is by far the most expensive cooler on the list, around $500.

 That said, in terms of ice retention and keeping the contents cold, you can expect about two weeks out of this cooler, which in this regard makes it one of the very best out there, plus it has some other nice features worth mentioning as well.

 One of the things worth mentioning right off the bat is that the ENGEL ENG65 High Performance Cooler is certified bear-proof.